crowbar/crowbar-ceph/README.txt

 These will go away as we improve the barclamp and cookbooks.

-- Only a single ceph-mon is supported
+- Only a single disk is using for each node
-- OSD stores it's data in subdirectory of /srv